arangodb/docs/3.10/programs-arangodump-examples.md

 Since v3.4.0, _arangodump_ can use multiple threads for dumping database data in parallel.
 To speed up the dump of a database with multiple collections, it is often beneficial to increase the number of _arangodump_ threads.
-The number of threads can be controlled via the `--threads` option, which defaults to `2`.
+The number of threads can be controlled via the `--threads` option.
+The default value changed from `2` to the maximum of `2` and the number of available CPU cores.

 _arangodump_ versions prior to v3.8.0 distribute dump jobs for individual collections to concurrent worker threads, which is optimal for dumping many